Everything you need to know about hard water and how an electronic water descaler can help

 The water then percolates through the rocks.

-As the water percolates through the rock deposits, the minerals are dissolved into the water.
-Limestone is slightly soluble which allows the minerals to be dissolved into the water.
+As it percolates through the rock deposits, the minerals are dissolved into the water.
+Limestone is slightly soluble which allows the minerals to be dissolved.
 It is here now that the water becomes hard.

-Finally, the water then flows from the rocks and into streams and reservoirs.
-The water here goes on to form our water supply (eventually).
+Finally, the water then flows from the rocks and into streams and reservoirs before going on to form our water supply.

 Is it damaging to our health?

 There has been no conclusive evidence to indicate that hard water can have damaging effects on our health.
-The calcium and magnesium minerals that are present in hard water can provide health benefits.
+The calcium and magnesium minerals can provide health benefits and contribute to our daily mineral intake.

 Magnesium is essential for supporting muscles, nerve function and energy production.

 Calcium is also essential for bone and teeth development.
 Calcium can also be beneficial to aid blood clotting and support normal heart rhythms.
-Some people also prefer the taste of hard water.
+Some people also prefer the taste.

-The only potential of hard water for our health is that it may increase the risk of you developing kidney stones.
+The only negative effective it may have on our health is the contribution to kidney stones.
 However, the consensus appears to be that drinking hard water alone does not form kidney stones.

-Find out more about the effects of hard water on eczema.
+Find out more about the effects on eczema.

 What’s the problem?

-Anywhere in the house where hard water is likely to be heated will see a build of scale.
+Anywhere in the house where water is heated will see a build-up of scale.
 That includes your kitchen appliances, heating, boilers, and bathroom facilities.

 If you were to look inside your plumbing pipes, you’d be surprised to see the amount of scale that can build up.